AvraamMavridis/rich_progress_bar/Readme.md

 - Set the total value of the progress bar.
 - Set the display mode of the progress bar (inline or new line).
 - Set the length of the progress bar.
-- Increment the current value of the progress bar.
+- Increment the current value of the progress bar

 ## Usage

 Add this to your `Cargo.toml`:

 ```
-toml
 [dependencies]
 rich_progress_bar = "1.0.0"
 ```